Keyboard shortcuts

 }

-The exceptions to this are the map and alias functions, as well as the plug! and setup_duat! macros.
+The exceptions to this are the map, alias and plug functions, the setup_duat! macro.
 These items are imported directly.

 The following chapters should give a quick overview of these items imported from the prelude module.